tdignan87/QuizMania/README.md

 ### Known Bugs

-* Rarely the API wont load the data into the questions and answers.
-Seems to happen at several categories.
-I suspect issue with API as no errors i can find when debugging.
+* The API is not loading with 30 questions.
+I took the API key directly from the OpenTrivia and indeed its not working.
+I have limited the questions to 15 to prevent this error.

 ## Deployment: